Yellowstone Genealogy Forum

 7.

 The transcontinental railroad (Northern Pacific) was completed in Montana in 1883.
+It arrived in Billings in 1882.
+The town was laid out by the railroad company.

 [Located in Category: Montana]